 In December 2017, a credit union based in Louisiana became the lead lender in a $112.6 million loan supporting the construction of a biorefinery in Storey County, NV.
 The loan, made by a consortium of credit unions and guaranteed through the Biorefinery, Renewable Chemical, and Biobased Product Manufacturing Assistance Program, was the largest ever made through the highly specialized USDA program.
-How did this happen?
-Through the power of collaboration.

 Traditionally, financing for large projects — like this one headed by Ryze Renewables Reno, LLC, for the construction of a refinery that will convert distillers' corn oil from ethanol plants into renewable diesel — is secured through a bond process that includes both the guaranteed and non-guaranteed portion of the loan.
 This is an ill-fitting approach for secondary market investors that want to participate in one or the other exclusively.

 In a traditional structure for a loan like Ryze’s, borrowers would be asked to pay steep upfront costs that could average $6 million to $10 million over the course of 15 months.
 Through the consortium of credit unions, however, Ryze paid a modest 1% of the loan amount in lieu of the costly upfront, monthly, and closing fees most large banks charge.